dafny-lang/dafny-gradle-plugin/README.md

 * The collection of Dafny files to verify or translate is not yet configurable.
 * The plugin only supports a `main` source set, and only integrates with Java code in the Java plugin's `main` source set.
 * The Dafny CLI is only resolved through the current PATH, and there is no support for bootstrapping it.

-## TODO

-* Configure the required Dafny version and ensure it matches.

 ## License